What Are Discrete Graphics

 Advantages of Discrete Graphics Cards and Dedicated VRAM

 With Discrete Graphics being a separate component designed to handle its own task, they provide you with many advantages when it comes to gaming and other graphics intensive tasks.

 The main advantage of using discrete graphics is the additional graphics processing power you add to your computer.
 While there are many GPUs to choose from on the market most of them offer you far superior performance than your systems integrated graphics.
-Discrete graphics cards drastically improve gameplay quality as they are responsible for processing the image to display on screen, resulting in higher frames per second (FPS) over integrated graphics.
+Discrete graphics cards drastically improve gameplay quality as they are responsible for processing the image to display on screen, resulting in higher frames per second (FPS) and resolution over integrated graphics.

 Another reason discrete graphics are able to outperform integrated graphics is due to the dedicated VRAM on board of the GPU.
 This VRAM (Video Random Access Memory) allows the GPU to load more data than the integrated memory, resulting in faster performance.

 While integrated graphics are built into the CPU and can't switch out for newer hardware, discrete graphics have the advantage of being a modular hardware component that you can remove and replace with newer hardware in the future.
 This upgradability leads to a longer PC lifespan as you can choose to upgrade the discrete graphics when newer & faster components become available without having to replace the entire PC.